AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 ## Next

-This article showed you how to set up the contracts definition and implementation.
-Next we'll see how to test the contract.
+This article showed you how to set up the contract's definition and implementation, next we'll see how to test it.